BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/the_basics_of_lua.md

 > to better familiarize yourself with them
 {.is-info}

-Use the example mod "MySEMod" to follow along by typing in `MyFirstSEScript.lua` and resetting the console to see the changes.
+Use the example mod "MySEMod" to follow along by typing in `MyFirstSEScript.lua` from [Getting started with Script Extender](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted) and resetting the console to see the changes.

 ## 1\.
 Order of execution